ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

       }
    }

-**Relational Operators** can compare numeric values or arithmetic expressions in Java.
+The **Relational Operators** below in Java are used to compare numeric values or arithmetic expressions.
+Although some programming languages allow using relational operators like < to compare strings, Java only uses these operators for numbers, and uses the string methods compareTo() and equals() for comparing String values.

 - < Less Than
 - > Greater Than